Home > Ink >

 Plastisol Ink Application Recommendations.

-Most printers prefer 110 mesh especially when they are printing dark shirts.
-Since Xen White is very thixotropic in nature(thins down with stirring or mixing- you may need to mix it before using), you can use a higher mesh count as Xen White passes through finer mesh easily.
-Due to its properties of being less gummy and thixotropic, you may find the least ink accumulation on the sides.
-We recommend Xen White without thinning down; but you can add an ink reducer, especially when printing spun or combed cotton shirts.
-We also suggest using 70-durometer squeegees. we have seen printers using 60 or 80A and some have reported using 70A beveled squeegee with great results- remember by using a beveled squeegee you apply a lesser amount of ink.
+Most printers prefer 110 mesh, especially when they are printing dark shirts.
+Since Xen White is very thixotropic (thins down with stirring or mixing- you may need to mix it before using), you can use a higher mesh count as Xen White passes through finer mesh quickly.
+Due to its less gummy and thixotropic properties, you may find the most negligible ink accumulation on the sides.
+We recommend Xen White without thinning down, but you can add an ink reducer, especially when printing spun or combed cotton shirts.
+We also suggest using 70-durometer squeegees.
+We have seen printers using 60 or 80A, and some have reported using 70A beveled squeegee with great results- remember, by using a beveled squeegee, you apply a lesser amount of ink.

-• The dryer has to be maintained so that the temperature of the print is at 330-350F for one minute and twenty seconds for a complete fusion that would give the print a longer washability and complete fusion.
+• The dryer has to be maintained so that the temperature of the print is at 330-350F for one minute and twenty seconds for a complete fusion that would give the print a longer washability and fusion.
 The ink sometimes does not fuse properly due to low voltage- Test the temperature with a laser gun.

 CAUTION: